We Are the World: 25 for Haiti

 On January 12, 2010, a magnitude-7.0 earthquake struck Haiti, the island's most severe earthquake in over 200 years.
 The epicenter of the quake was just outside the Haitian capital Port-au-Prince.
 The Haitian government confirmed the deaths of over 230,000 civilians because of the disaster and the injuries of around 300,000.
 Approximately 1.2 million people were homeless and the lack of temporary shelter may have led to the outbreak of disease.

 To raise money for earthquake victims, a new celebrity version of "We Are the World" was recorded on February 1, 2010, and released on February 12, 2010.
 Over 75 musicians were involved in the remake, which was recorded in the same studio as the 1985 original.
 The new version features revised lyrics as well as a rap part pertaining to Haiti.
-Michael Jackson's younger sister Janet duets with her late brother on the track, as per a request from their mother Katherine.
+Michael Jackson's younger sister Janet duets with her brother on the track, as per a request from their mother Katherine.
 In the video and on the track, archival material of Michael Jackson is used from the original 1985 recording.
 This version is also infamous for the way Wyclef sings towards the end of the song, fluctuating his voice in a manner that sounds like, as a music writer for the San Francisco Chronicle called it, "Not unlike a cross between a fire siren and the sound of Wyclef giving himself a hernia."

 On February 20, 2010, a non-celebrity remake, "We Are the World 25 for Haiti (YouTube edition)", was posted to the video sharing website YouTube.
 Internet personality and singer-songwriter Lisa Lavie conceived and organized the Internet collaboration of 57 unsigned or independent YouTube musicians geographically distributed around the world.
 Lavie's 2010 YouTube version, a cover of the 1985 original, excludes the rap segment and minimizes the Auto-tune that characterizes the 2010 celebrity remake.
 Another 2010 remake of the original is the Spanish-language "Somos El Mundo".
 It was written by Emilio Estefan and his wife Gloria Estefan, and produced by Emilio, Quincy Jones and Univision Communications, the company that funded the project.